arsy786/react-tutorial/README.md

 ## 5. Adding Styles
 Now that we have our 3 components: the root component (App.js), the Navbar and Home.
 It is now time to add some CSS styling!
 App.js imports App.css by default.
 All styles declared here will not only apply to the App.js component, but also to any component that is in the browser at that time.
 This is because CSS takes the stylesheet, and applies it to the head of the index.html file.

-Having separate CSS files for separate components is done mainly organisation purposes when workng on large projects.
+Having separate CSS files for separate components is done mainly for organisation purposes when workng on large projects.
 For smaller projects, a single CSS file that contains all the styling is sufficient.
 Consider it as a 'global' stylesheet that applies to all components!
 The index.css file is then imported into the index.js file, which takes all of those styles and adds them to the head of the webpage.

 index.css:
 ```css